 These are examples of what the scammers may ask you for:

-For more information on how to recognize the signs of a scam, please visit: The Little Black Book of Scams
+For more information on how to protect yourself from scams and fraud, please visit the following Government of Canada websites: Scams and fraud - CRA and The Little Black Book of Scams 2nd edition.

 Visit the Canadian Anti-Fraud Centre: What to do if you are a victim of fraud for information on how to report an incident.